Wednesday 11th August 2021

 Pilgrims Way Walk: Whalley to Haslingden

-This walk is the first of four walks tracing a possible route that Saxon Monks may have taken between Whalley Abbey and Manchester Cathedral.
+This walk is the first of four walks tracing a possible route that Saxon Monks may have taken between Whalley Church and Manchester Cathedral.
 Greenmount Village Walking Group have been involved in creating this countryside route which is described in detail in the soon to be published book, Pilgrims’ Way from Whalley to Lichfield and the mystery of Pilgrims’ Cross.
 Produced by Holcombe Moor Heritage Group, watch our website for more details on how to buy a copy.

 Fourteen walkers, monks for a day, met outside Whalley Church, which is next to the remains of Whalley Abbey.
 Once we had turned right onto the high street we made our way over the bridge, that crosses the river Calder, and joined an ancient sunken path that skirts around Whalley Nab.
 With glorious views of Pendle Hill to our left we headed along tracks and through fields to Great Harwood, where we stopped for coffee in the Memorial Gardens near St Bartholomew’ Church.